vitaut/vitaut.net/_posts/2018-03-17-text-formatting-jacksonville.md

 * allow pre-computation of output size,
 * add benchmarks.

-It took me a while to address all the feedback, particularly the first two items which required substantial API and implementation changes, so I had to skip the meeting in Albuquerque.
+It took me a while to address all the feedback, especially the first two items which required substantial API and implementation changes, so I had to skip the meeting in Albuquerque.
 However, this ultimately resulted in a much better API so I'm grateful to LEWG for the helpful guidance.
 Despite all the